dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 ## Aside: Authenticate an Angular App and Node API with Auth0

 We can protect our applications and APIs so that only authenticated users can access them.
 Let's explore how to do this with an Angular application and a Node API using [Auth0](https://auth0.com).
-You can clone this sample app and API from the [angular-auth0-aside repo on GitHub](https://github.com/auth0-blog/angular-auth0-aside).
+You can clone this sample app and API from the [angular-auth0-aside repo on GitHub](https://github.com/auth0-blog/angular-auth0-aside), or as a bonus, you can try integrating these features into the Madlibs app that you've just built!

 ![Auth0 hosted login screen](https://cdn2.auth0.com/blog/angular-aside/angular-aside-login.jpg)